kingsleyh/thundercat/README.md

 -r is to specify your rap archive and -u is the url of the deploy api where your thundercat instance is running. -k is your api_key which is configured in your thundercat server.

+## Upgrading

+There is a very crude upgrade script starting from thundercat-0.0.8 - This is the process:

+   * stop your exising monitor using ./stop.sh
+   * copy your webapps/thundercat/config.yml somewhere safe
+   * thundercat-upgrade your_thundercat_install_folder
+   * start the monitor again using ./start.sh
+   * replace webapps/thundercat/config.yml with your original one
+   * restart monitor - ./stop.sh && ./start.sh
+   * check everything is ok

 ## Screenshots

 ### Admin Page